Bron: Offbeat, december 1993 - january 1994

 A: I am interested to know why you decided to choose this name for your group.

 F: Back when I started in 1970, it was customary to do music with a group of people, as well as to give this group a name.
 But that was just a custom - whether it was necessary is another thing.
 At the time, the Popol Vuh played a big role in my life.
-I hod delved very deeply into it, and through this book it was possible for me to find the 'mystery keys' to other old texts.
+I had delved very deeply into it, and through this book it was possible for me to find the 'mystery keys' to other old texts.
 In a way I could read sacred books with new interpretations.

 A: And does this name (Popol Vuh) have a connection with your music?